-Chng Hwee Hong was the Executive Director of Haw Par Corporation Limited, a SGX listed Company, before his retirement in March 2012.
-He served as a member of the Singapore-Sichuan Trade & Investment Committee from 2005 to 2013 and was a member of the Sub-Committee on Land of the Economic Strategies Committee appointed by the Singapore Government in 2010
+Chng Hwee Hong was Executive Director of Haw Par Corporation Limited, a SGX listed Company, before his retirement in March 2012.
+He served as a member of the Singapore-Sichuan Trade & Investment Committee between 2005 and 2013 and was a member of the Sub-Committee on Land of the Economic Strategies Committee appointed by the Singapore Government in 2010.

-Before his retirement, Chng had been actively involved in charity and social/community works.
-He was a member of the Management Committee of a faith-based (Buddhism) counselling centre, Shan You Counselling Centre from 1995 to 2008 as well as that of Khoon Chee Vihara (a nunnery) for the last one-and-a-half decade.
-He serves as a Prisons Counsellor under the Singapore Buddhist Federation for more than a decade and was a Vice-President of the Loving Heart Muti-Service Centre in Jurong East, Singapore, from 2008 to 2014.
+Before his retirement, Chng had been actively involved in social and community work.
+He was a member of the Management Committee of a faith-based (Buddhism) counselling centre, Shan You Counselling Centre from 1995 to 2008 as well as that of Khoon Chee Vihara (a nunnery) for over one-and-a-half decade.

-Chng has served in various capacities on a few Board Committees of the Kong Meng San Phor Kark See Monastery including formerly the Chairman of both its Finance Committee and Audit Committee.
+Chng has served in various capacities on the Board of the Kong Meng San Phor Kark See Monastery including as Chairman of both its Finance and Audit Committees.
 He is currently the Deputy Chair of its Finance & Investment Committee.

-For his service in charity and social/community works, Chng was awarded the Pingat Bakti Masyarakat (Public Service Award) by the President of Republic of Singapore, Dr Tony Tan, in 2014.
+In recognition of his service to society and the community, Chng was awarded the Pingat Bakti Masyarakat (Public Service Award) by the President of the Republic of Singapore, Dr Tony Tan, in 2014.